1. AM, Papo Gordon, Valencia CF

 Harris is a tall, smooth defender who competes well in duels and is comfortable playing out of the back.
 Adding strength and expanding both the range and assertiveness of his passing will help his progression.

-16. AM/CM, Diego Ros, Barca Residency
+16. CM/DM, Diego Ros, Barca Residency

 Ros is one of the most technically gifted dribblers in the group, capable of producing high-level moments on the ball with control and creativity.
 His limited size and lower defensive impact place more emphasis on his effectiveness in possession.

-17. CF, Quincy Lamar, Chula Vista
+17. CF, Quincy Lamar, FC Dallas

 Lamar is most dangerous in open space, where his speed, power, and dribbling make him a major transition threat.
 Continued improvement with his back to goal and adapting as physical advantages level out will be key.